ArpitM4/InstaFam/database.md

-# InstaFam Database Schemas
+# Sygil Database Schemas

-This document explains all MongoDB schemas used in InstaFam, their fields, and the purpose of each field.
+This document explains all MongoDB schemas used in Sygil, their fields, and the purpose of each field.

 ---